 By making Bupa official sponsor of our Business Advice ‘health insurance’, we provided a gateway to the UK’s micro business community

 With its clearly defined audience, Real Deals was the natural partner for Doherty Associates.
 We took a research-based content approach, conducting interviews with senior mid-market private equity funds, to learn more about their IT challenges

 Caspian’s Future 50 event, which champions the UK's top disruptive companies, was designed for Everline (formerly the UK’s largest SME e-lender).
 Everline loved the idea of disruption in business so enthusiastically supported the entrepreneurs shortlisted.

 The UK is a relatively new territory for Fisher Investments, so gaining market share has been their primary objective.
 They set out to target business owners with a portfolio of £250,000 or more who are planning their financial future and interested in investment opportunities.

 When Caspian’s Real Business launched Business Advice, its sister website for micro companies, KPMG became our headline sponsor.
-Two years on and our partnership is still going strong.
+This two-year partnership helped KPMG to gain SME market share.

 We devised a content campaign for Microsoft to highlight savvy businesses who’ve achieved success by embracing digital solutions.

 Natwest has its own tailored SME content but felt that more businesses could benefit from it, especially as they don’t need to be account holders.
 Aligned with this was Natwest’s desire to show its support for small business owners, to drive traffic to its website and encourage applications for loans.